 For the sixth consecutive year, the Friends of Brad Memorial Foundation (FOBMF) is offering a scholarship opportunity for young musicians in rural Northeastern Minnesota.
 High school students graduating in 2016 who plan to pursue musical endeavors while attending college are invited to apply.

-Two $750 scholarships are available in 2018.
-These one-time scholarships are open to student musicians residing in rural areas of St. Louis (excluding Duluth), Itasca, Lake, and Cook counties.
-Strong preference will be given to students who plan to major in music and pursue music-related careers.
-Those who plan to participate in performance activities such as ensembles, bands or choirs in college are also eligible to apply.
+The Foundation will grant two $500 scholarships in 2016.
+The one-time scholarships are open to student musicians residing in rural areas of St. Louis, Itasca, Lake, and Cook counties (excluding Duluth).
+Preference will be given to students planning to major in music and pursue music-related careers.
+Students with strong musical backgrounds who plan to participate in performance activities such as ensembles, bands, or choirs in college are encouraged to apply.

 â€œStudents, particularly in rural areas, arenâ€™t typically encouraged to pursue careers in music,â€ says Troy Rogers, FOBMF president. â€œBy offering this small incentive for aspiring musicians weâ€™re working to counter that status quo.
 Each year, weâ€™re energized by the new pool of talented applicants.â€